How to Login into WordPress Admin: A Step-by-Step Guide for Beginners

 open-the-wordpress-login-page

-To access WP admin, the first step is to navigate to the WordPress admin login URL.
+To access the WP admin, the first step is to navigate to the WordPress admin login URL.
 Most WordPress installations use a standard login URL that looks like this:

 • yourwebsite.com/wp-admin